iogf/keycmd/README.md

 Keycmd supports a mode named Quick Search which permits you to type some simple patterns then quickly change the cursor to a given subview.

-Once you press 'Key-backslash' or '\' in standard mode it will enter quick search mode.
+Once you press 'Key-g' or 'g' in standard mode it will enter quick search mode.
-Whatever you type will be interpreted as a pattern.
-The pattern appears on the statusbar.
+Whatever you type will be interpreted as a pattern and it will select the subview that matches that pattern.
+Press 'Escape' or 'Return' to exit Quick Search mode.
-You can type backspace to erase a letter in case you have mistaken.
-When it finally sets the cursor over the right item then you can type 'Esc' to go back to standard mode.

 **Copying dirs/files**